im-sanka/magicalytics/README.md

-# Hacktoberfest 2023 project: building ETL and RAG pipelines with open source
+# Hacktoberfest 2023 project

-## Set up /  Configuración

-There should be one GitHub repository per team. /  Debería haber un repositorio de GitHub por equipo.

-**Ensure all team members have completed all steps in the [set up](setup.md) document.**

-**Asegúrate de que todos los miembros del equipo hayan completado todos los pasos en el [documento de configuración](setup-espanol.md).**

-## Theme of your project / Tema de tu proyecto
+## Title: Magicalytics!

+## Theme:
-1. Extract Transform Load (ETL) pipeline with an analytics component / Pipeline de Extracción, Transformación y Carga (ETL) con un componente analítico
+Extract Transform Load (ETL) pipeline with analytics components.
-2. Extract Transform Load (ETL) pipeline with a machine learning (ML) component  / Pipeline de Extracción, Transformación y Carga (ETL) con un componente de aprendizaje automático (ML)
-3. Retrieval Augmented Generation (RAG) pipeline for question answering /  Pipeline de Generación Aumentada por Recuperación (RAG) para responder preguntas
-4. Retrieval Augmented Generation (RAG) pipeline for chatbot /  Pipeline de Generación Aumentada por Recuperación (RAG) para chatbot

-## Description / Descripción
+## Description
+This project aims **to provide analytics pipeline which magically turn dataset from different sources into a summary of analytics dashboard with insights**!

+The example data is obtained from Kaggle and the link can be found here [will be added] and here [will be added].

+The tools which will be used are:
+- JupySQL
+- Haystack
+- Poetry
+- Streamlit

+*The outcome of this project is web analytical dashboard which*
-Provide a description of your project.
+- Provide a description of your project.
 Include the data sources you are using, the tools you are using, and the expected outcome of your project.

-Proporcione una descripción de su proyecto.
-Incluya las fuentes de datos que está utilizando, las herramientas que está utilizando y el resultado esperado de su proyecto.

-## Data sources / Fuentes de datos
+## Data sources

-Provide a detailed description of your data sources.
-Please ensure you work only with open source data.
-Include a link to the data you are working with.

-Agregue una descripción detallada de sus fuentes de datos.
-Asegúrese de trabajar solo con datos de código abierto.
-Incluya un enlace a los datos con los que está trabajando.

-**Do not upload data to GitHub** / **No suba datos a GitHub**
+For this project, I use data from Kaggle that describe ....

 ## Methods / Métodos

-Describe the methods you are using.
-Include a description of the tools you are using.

-Describa los métodos que está utilizando.
-Incluya una descripción de las herramientas que está utilizando.
+The methods that I use is shown in the figure below.

+Figure here

+Description for each step is added here....

-## User interface your project will have / Interfaz de usuario que tendrá su proyecto
+## User interface

 Describe the user interface your project will have.
 Include a description of the tools you are using.